na322/CN-vocab-builder-django/README.md

 This project was started mainly as a learning experience to get familiar with the Django framework, the React.js framework, implementation of a RESTful webservice and working with Docker.
 Also a learning experience to improve Test Driven Development.

-Python libraries that will be used: - jieba pinyin hanziconv hanzidentifier
+Python libraries used/planned to be used: - jieba pinyin hanziconv hanzidentifier

-Other technologies/frameworks that will be used: - Django
+Other technologies/frameworks used/planned to be used: -
+Django
 MYSQL
 Docker